redhat-cop/infra-ansible/roles/update-access/README.md

 ## Requirements
 This role needs to be executed by a user with 'become' privilages

-An easy way to create an encrypted password is with the following command `python -c 'import crypt; print crypt.crypt("password", crypt.mksalt(crypt.METHOD_SHA512))'`
+An easy way to create an encrypted password is with the following command:

+`python -c 'import crypt; print crypt.crypt("password", crypt.mksalt(crypt.METHOD_SHA512))'`

 ## Role Variables